-Article Influence (see Bergstrom (2007), Bergstrom and West (2008), Bergstrom, West and Wiseman (2008)) measures the relative importance of a journal on a per-article basis, is a standardized Eigenfactor score, and is calculated annually.
-Article Influence is defined as "Eigenfactor score divided by the fraction of all articles published by a journal."
+Article Influence (see Bergstrom (2007), Bergstrom and West (2008), Bergstrom, West and Wiseman (2008)) measures the relative importance of a journal's citation influence on a per-article basis.
+Despite the misleading suggestion of measuring "Article Influence", this RAM is actually a "per capita Journal Influence" score.
+Article Influence is a standardized Eigenfactor score, is calculated annually, and is defined as "Eigenfactor score divided by the fraction of all articles published by a journal."
 A higher Article Influence would be preferred to lower.